jacoborus/weak-emitter/README.md

 arbitrary-emitter
 =================

-Event emitter with Map/Set sugar for browser and node.js apps
+High performance event emitter with Map/Set sugar for browser and node.js apps

 [![Build Status](https://travis-ci.org/jacoborus/arbitrary-emitter.svg?branch=master)](https://travis-ci.org/jacoborus/arbitrary-emitter)

-**arbitrary-emitter** allows to use arbitrary values as keys for your events
+**arbitrary-emitter** stores listeners in a ES6 Map and the actions in ES6 Sets, this improves performance when emitting multiple actions and also allows to use arbitrary values as keys for your listeners

-**arbitrary-emitter** is written in vanilla ES6, so maybe you want to transpile it before using it.
+**arbitrary-emitter** is written in vanilla ES6, so you will have to transpile it before using it in old browsers or node.js < v5.9

-**Project in active development, API may change**

 ## Create a new emitter